-Each system is made up of various organs and has nutrients necessary for proper functioning of each organ.
+Each system is made up of various organs and has nutrients necessary for the proper functioning of each organ.

 Musculoskeletal System: The body’s bones (the skeletal system), muscles (muscular system), cartilage, tendons, ligaments, joints, and other connective tissue that supports and binds tissues and organs together comprise the musculoskeletal system.
 Most importantly, the system provides form, support, stability, and movement to the body.